FieldsOfVision/FieldsOfVision/README.md

 I'm focused on visual perception.

 ## Fun Fact
 Each eye has 5 million light sensitive cells called "cones".
 Cones are responsible for daytime color vision.
-This isbsort of like a 5 megapixel camera.
+This is sort of like a 5 megapixel camera.

 But each eye is connected to the brain by only 1.2 million optic nerve fibres.

 #### How do you get 5 million things down just 1.2 million paths?

-The answer is nature's data conpression scheme, called the opponent color process.
-After the three cone types sense light, fourteen types og ganglion cells combine and reduce the signals to a "dark to light" signal we call luminance.
+The answer is nature's data compression scheme, called the opponent color process.
+After the three cone types sense light, fourteen types of ganglion cells combine and reduce the signals to a "dark to light" channel we call luminance.
 Most of the visual information is encoded this way.

-The remaining color information becomes a yellow to blue signal, and a red to green signal.
-This gives us the four "unique colors" of human vision: red yellow green blue.
+The remaining color information becomes a yellow to blue channel, and a red to green channel.
+This gives us the four "unique colors" of human vision: red, yellow green, and blue.

-Yellow and blue are "opponents", when combined, the color goes away, and become the dark to lightness signal.
+Yellow and blue are "opponents", when combined, the color goes away, and become the darkness to lightness channel.

 Red and green are opponents, when combined, the color becomes yellow.